Week 02 :: Scripting Fundamentals

 Expressions group mathematical operations together into useful lines of code

-Statements are the building blocks of code.
+are the building blocks of code.
 Expressions alone are not complete 'thoughts' in code until something happens with the expression.

 Terminators end statements of code